 It explains that risk managers "will need to educate themselves not only on how to approach data-driven decision-making but also the technological developments that will increasingly dictate where data comes from and how it used."
 In particular, it warns that risk managers must understand and adapt to developments such as the Internet of Things and Artificial intelligence, "to remain relevant."

-According to Ms Oakes, most Airmic members understand the need to improve their use of data analytics, but say they face a number of obstacles in improving the data maturity of their organisation.
+According to Mrs Wainwright, most Airmic members understand the need to improve their use of data analytics, but say they face a number of obstacles in improving the data maturity of their organisation.

 "For example, one of the most common complaints we hear, is the difficulty of accessing good quality data from within their own organisation," she explains.
 "Members report that other business functions can be reluctant to share their data, especially when it relates to near-misses and things that have gone wrong.
 As a result, the data that reaches the risk function can be sanitised.